aarnaud1/ConFusion/README.md

 THis may take a while to load all the data in memory, then the 3D reconstruction will start.

 Here is the llist of parameters to be set :
 - `--dataset` : dataset path
-    - `--frameCount` : max number of prames to process, set to `0` to process all the frames (default set to `0`)
+- `--frameCount` : max number of frames to process, set to `0` to process all the frames (default set to `0`)
 - `--maxDepth` : max depth value (in meter) used to integrate a frame.
 This can be used to filter out far depth values whose can produce too inaccurate results (default set to `10`).
 - `--tau` : truncation distance (in meter) for the 3D reconstruction.
 It will affect the amount of CPU and GPU memory used.
 A good value for tau is that it is at least in the order of magnitude of the depth incertitude (default set to `0.1`).
 - `--voxelRes` : spatial resolution for the reconstruction.
 In general, it doesn't make sense to make it smaller than the scanner resolution, it can have a huge impact on performance and memory used (default set to `0.01`).